 |6 - 40+ Lbs.||8 to 35 Lbs.||Size 1: 6 to 18 Lbs.

 Our Analysis and Test Results

 When it comes to potty training, it can be beneficial to the learning process for children to feel when they are wet and connect it with using the bathroom.
-What the absorption results do indicate is that this training pant is a suitable daytime option for children who are nearly potty trained.
-It will hold a dribble or small accident as your little one makes their way to the bathroom.
-However, it isn't designed to hold a full bladder's worth of liquid and use while sleeping is not be recommended.
+The absorption results indicate that this training pant is a suitable daytime option for children who are nearly potty trained.
+It will hold a dribble or minor accident as your little one makes their way to the bathroom.
+However, it isn't designed to contain a full bladder's worth of liquid, and use during sleep is not be recommended.

 At some point, the baby's skin will come into contact with polyester, which has its pros and cons.
 Polyester has moisture-wicking properties, yet it is not as breathable.
 Users frequently note that the fabric on the outside tends to pill after washing and that sizes run small, with some shrinkage after the first wash.
-The training pants do teeter-totter between being trim, yet slightly bulky; the absorbency layer sewn under the inner lining is to blame for this.
+The training pants do teeter-totter between being trim yet slightly bulky; the absorbency layer sewn under the inner lining is to blame.
 You may have some trouble getting these pants to fit under regular-sized clothing that does not have much stretch.
 As for leakage, the fabric around the leg openings is not waterproof and can be prone to leakage, especially for heavy wetters.
 Also, the training pants do not have snaps, unlike others on the market.
 Snaps can be beneficial when messy accidents occur.
-Unsnapping can eliminate the chance of further mess spreading that occurs when sliding pants off.
+Unsnapping can eliminate the chance of further mess spreading when sliding pants off.

 — Juliet Spurrier, MD & BabyGearLab Team